FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/_index.md

          <td>3         </td>
          <td>Customize the properties file         </td>
          <td><p>Some installation parameters are mandatory to run Transfer CFT.</p>
-<p>You can customize the <span class="code">initialize.properties</span> file before the install, use your own file, or use the unmodified default file, but you cannot start Transfer CFT until the mandatory values are set.</p>         </td>
+<p>You can customize the <code>initialize.properties</code> file before the install, use your own file, or use the unmodified default file, but you cannot start Transfer CFT until the mandatory values are set.</p>         </td>
          <td><a href="new_install_ux" class="MCXref xref">Customize the initialize.properties file</a> <a href="../../windows_install_start_here/before_you_start_win/properties_file_win"></a>         </td>
       </tr>
       <tr>